Musa-aza/Musa-aza/README.md

 - 👀 I’m interested in coding and everything that has to do with it
 - 🌱 I’m currently learning html css and javascript
 - 💞️ I’m looking to collaborate on anything really
-- 📫 Reach me on discord - Musa-aza
+- 📫 Reach me on discord - Musa.aza
 - 😄 Pronouns: I am a Boy
 - ⚡ Fun fact: I love learining